-FINAL YEAR (ARAB 3000)
+Final Year (ARAB 3000)

-ARAB 3001 Arabic-English Translation

-Translation of unseen passages from Arabic into English.

-ARAB 3002 English-Arabic Translation

-Translation of unseen passages from English into Arabic.

-ARAB 3003 Islamic History and Aspects of Arabic Historiography

-Study of the history of principally the Arabic -speaking Near and Middle East, from the rise of Islam until the eve of the Crusades, and how it was recorded by a variety of historians writing in Arabic.
+(Deemed equivalent to twelve units) Arabic-English Translation ARAB 3001 (3 units) Translation of unseen passages from Arabic into English.
+(3 units) ARAB 3002 English-Arabic Translation Translation of unseen passages from English into Arabic.
+Islamic History and Aspects of Arabic Historiography (3 units) ARAB 3003 Study of the history of principally the Arabic-speaking Near and Middle East, from the rise of Islam until the eve of the Crusades, and how it was recorded by a variety of historians writing in Arabic.
 Prepared translation and study of primary sources.

-ARAB 3004 Modern Arabic Literature

-Prepared translation and discussion of a variety of modern Arabic writers and their work.
+Modern Arabic Literature (3 units) ARAB 3004 Prepared translation and discussion of a variety of modern Arabic writers and their Note for Final Year Students: There will be an Arabic conversation class.
+Aramaic (Minor Subject in Mode III Near Eastern Languages) First Year Courses not offered.
+Second Year (ARAM 2000) Mode III Introduction to Syriac Grammar.
+(2 units) ARAM 2001 Building on a knowledge of Hebrew, this course studies Syriac grammar and scripts, using J. F. Healey, First Steps in Syriac Introduction to Biblical Aramaic.
+(2 units) ARAM 2002

+Selected passages from Aramaic, using F. Rosenthal's A Grammar of Biblical Aramaic.

+Selections from Brockelmann's Chrestomathie, and F. Rosenthal (ed.), An Aramaic

+Aramaic and Syriac Texts

+History of the Aramaeans.

+Handbook.

+ARAM 2003

+ARAM 2004

+(1 unit)

+(1 unit)

-Note for Final Year Students:
+Final Year (ARAM 3000)

-There will be an Arabic conversation class.

-Aramaic (Minor Subject in Mode III Near Eastern Languages)

-Courses not offered.

-SECOND YEAR (ARAM 2000)